When I first heard someone say they fed their animals kelp, I thought they were kidding.

 My next step was finding it.
 Luckily I was able to find Thorvin Organic Kelp at my local feed store although you can find it online at several reputable sites if your feed store does not carry it.

 Food grade Thorvin Kelp is a rich source of iodine, nutrients, amino acids, and vitamins.
-Produced under low temperature drying ensures the proper moisture levels for vitamin and amino acid stability and complete digestion and assimilation
+Produced under low-temperature drying ensures the proper moisture levels for vitamin and amino acid stability and complete digestion and assimilation

-By adding Kelp to your feeding regime you will be giving your animals and their immune systems a boost which will in turn keep frequent health issues from popping up again and again.
+By adding Kelp to your feeding regime you will be giving your animals and their immune systems a boost which will, in turn, keep frequent health issues from popping up again and again.

-No it is not cheap, but as with anything you need to decide what is worth the cost.
+It is important to know that kelp is not cheap, but as with anything you need to decide what is worth the cost.
 For me preventing disease and health issues of any kind is more of an investment rather than an expense.
 Check your homestead budget to be sure you can justify and handle the added cost before diving in.

 How to feed Kelp to your goats.

-This information is from Thorvin’s website and the brand of kelp that I feed to my animals.
-Cattle, sheep and goats tend to self-regulate free-choice consumption of Thorvin to levels consistent with recommended rates.
+Cattle, sheep, and goats tend to self-regulate free-choice consumption of Thorvin to levels consistent with recommended rates.
 In some cases, animals will consume larger than normal quantities, but this binge typically only lasts 30-60 days, depending on the animal’s mineral status.
 If higher consumption continues beyond 60 days, mix Thorvin with salt, one-to-one, to reduce intake, and consult your nutritionist.
 When feeding Thorvin free-choice, provide one covered mineral feeder for every 25-30 cows and every 40-50 sheep or goats.
-Also make sure animals have access to salt and clean water.
+Also, make sure animals have access to salt and clean water.

 If you find your animals are cleaning things up, you may want to clean out your mineral feeders every week or so to make sure things stay fresh and free of debris.